AP Exclusive: Colleges got $60M-plus from OxyContin family

 Some skeptics see the donations as an attempt to salvage the family’s reputation.

-“Money from the Sacklers should be understood as blood money,” said Dr. Andrew Kolodny, a leading critic of the family and Purdue who heads a program on opioid policy at Brandeis University, which was not among the schools identified in tax records as receiving donations from the Sacklers.
+“Money from the Sacklers should be understood as blood money,” said Dr. Andrew Kolodny, a leading critic of Purdue and the Sacklers who heads a program on opioid policy at Brandeis University, which was not among the schools identified in tax records as receiving donations from the Sacklers.
 “Universities shouldn’t take it, and universities that have taken it should give it back.”

 The AP reviewed charitable giving from more than a dozen Sackler family foundations as reported to the Internal Revenue Service, the Canada Revenue Agency and the Charity Commission for England and Wales.
 The recipients included schools in the United States, the United Kingdom, Canada and Israel.